jentery/mdia200v2/portfolio.md

 ## When to Submit It

-Your portfolio is due by 10am on Thursday, April 4th.
+Your portfolio is due by 10am on Thursday, April 18th.

 I will deduct five points for every business day (excluding holidays and weekends) that I receive your Portfolio after Thursday, April 18th at 5pm.
 I will close this submission portal at 10am on Thursday, April 25th and cannot accept any submissions after the portal is closed.
 Thank you for understanding.

-## Appendix 1
+## Appendix A

 Approaches to Media Studies that we engaged in this course: